saihnt/TicketingSystem/README.md

 ## About the System

-EN-tech Support System s a web-based application that allows users to submit support tickets and administrators to manage, respond, and to to trackresolutions.
-The system feayryres a responsive interface with role-based access to control.
+EN-tech Support System is a web-based application that allows users to submit support tickets and administrators to manage, respond, and to track resolutions.
+The system features a responsive interface with role-based access to control.

 --------------------